-Note 13 Related Party Disclosures
+Note 11 Related Party Disclosures

-Note 13A: Related Party Transactions for the Reporting Period Holders of office and related reporting units
+Note 11A: Related Party Transactions for the Reporting Period Holders of office and related reporting units

-For financial reporting purposes, the Australian Federated Union of Locomotive Employees, Queensland Union of Employees has consistent key management personnel as that of the Australian Federated Union of Locomotive Employees (a federally registered trade Union under the Fair Work (Registered Organisations) Act 2009).
-As a result, the Union is related (for the purposes of financial reporting) to its federal counterpart.
+For financial reporting purposes, the Electrical Trades Union of Employees Queensland (AFULE Division) has consistent key management personnel as that of:

+- Australian Federated Union of Locomotive Employees (a federally registered trade union under the Fair Work (Registered Organsiations) Act 2009). - Electrical Trades Union of Employees Queensland (a state registered trade union under the Industrial Relations Act 2016).

-No transactions have occurred between the Union and its federally registered counterpart during the period 1 July 2016 to 1 May 2017 (2016: Nil)
+No transactions have occurred between the Union and the above listed related parties during the period 1 May 2017 to 30 June 2017.